We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 The best vendor who offers sufficient high-quality images to review clarity of their lab-created diamonds is James Allen.
 With their technology, you can find diamonds like this beautiful SI1 or this VS2 diamond.
 Other recommended vendors can be seen in this article.

 Also, make sure to check out Blue Nile.
 They offer lab-created diamonds too and their prices are very competitive.
-Check out this beautiful 1.39ct radiant cut diamond.
+Check out this beautiful 1.52ct asscher cut diamond.

 If you feel uncertain about evaluating clarity, feel free to contact us.
 We’ve helped thousands of readers sift through images to determine which diamond is eye-clean.